srl-labs/containerlab/docs/manual/nodes.md

 topology:
   defaults:
     env:
-      ENV1: 3 # ENV1=3 will be set if its not set on kind or node level
+      ENV1: 3 # ENV1=3 will be set if it's not set on kind or node level
       ENV2: glob # ENV2=glob will be set for all nodes
   kinds:
     srl:
       env:
-        ENV1: 2 # ENV1=2 will be set to if its not set on node level
+        ENV1: 2 # ENV1=2 will be set to if it's not set on node level
         ENV3: kind # ENV3=kind will be set for all nodes of srl kind
   nodes:
     node1: